 This recipe is colorful with spinach and tomatoes, and lush with a nice pour of cream.
 If you wanted to use 1 cup broth and ½ cup cream (inverting the proposed proportions) you could do that for a slightly lighter sauce.
 Also, if you want to make a vegetarian version of this, use vegetable broth, make sure the tortellini have no meat, and skip the cubed chicken.

-Other Delicious Pasta Recipes:
+Other Easy Pasta Recipes:

 - Pasta with Edamame, Mint and Basil Pesto